 Iceland also produces about 30% of its electricity at geothermal power stations; as the rest is hydroelectric, Iceland is one of the world’s few countries that almost entirely uses renewable energy sources.
 However, this does not mean that the potential of Icelandic volcanoes is always used for good; heavy industry, particularly aluminum smelting, is slowly increasing in Iceland as foreign entities see the potential in such a great and free-flowing source of heat.

 Of course, Iceland’s tourism industry is also heavily reliant on its volcanoes; after all, you can’t be ‘the Land of Ice and Fire’ without the forces of both at work.

 Many credit the 2010 eruption of Eyjafjallajökull with Iceland’s recent boom in tourism.
-As it tangled the tongues of newscasters around the world, millions were shown footage of this country at its most raw, dramatic and beautiful, and were inspired to witness it further.
+As it tangled the tongues of newscasters around the world, millions were shown footage of this country at its most raw, dramatic, and beautiful and were inspired to witness it further.

 It should be noted, however, that the vast majority of tours in Iceland will include, in one way or another, volcanoes.
-The country has so many of them that they are simply inescapable.
+The country has so many of them that they are inescapable.
 All Snæfellsnes tours, for example, are conducted in the shadow of the magnificent Snæfellsjökull volcano.
 Throughout all excursions around Lake Mývatn, you will be able to see parts of the Krafla system, and Highland hikes will expose you to many more.